gbdk-2020/gbdk-2020/docs/pages/banking_mbcs.md

 Features and Notes:
   - Fixed banked source files can be used in the same project as auto-banked source files.
 The bankpack tool will attempt to pack the auto-banked source files as efficiently as possible around the fixed-bank ones.

+Making sure bankpack checks all files:
+  - In order to correctly calculate the bank for all files every time, it is best to use the `-ext=` flag and save the auto-banked output to a different extension (such as `.rel`) and then pass the modified files to the linker.
+That way all object files will be processed each time the program is compiled.

+        Recommended:
+        .c and .s -> (compiler) .o -> (bankpack) -> .rel -> (linker) ... -> .gb

+  - It is important because when bankpack assigns a bank for an autobanked (bank=255) object file (.o) it rewrites the bank and will then no longer see the file as one that needs to be auto-banked.
+That file will then remain in it's previously assigned bank until a source change causes the compiler to rebuild it to an object file again which resets it's bank to 255.

-  - Sometimes a `clean rebuild` of a project may be needed to reorganize and sort the banks.
-This is because an auto-banked source file will remain in the same bank until it is re-compiled (due to changes or due to a `clean build`).
-An example of when this might happen is a fixed-bank source file growing too large to share a bank with an auto-banked source file that was previously assigned to it.
+  - For example consider a fixed-bank source file growing too large to share a bank with an auto-banked source file that was previously assigned to it.
+To avoid a bank overflow it would be important to have the auto-banked file check every time whether it can share that bank or not.

   - See @ref bankpack for more options and settings

 Limitations:
   - At this time, the constant entries that get rewritten with the assigned bank (const void __at(255) __bank_<name-you-want-to-use-for-that-source-file>;) __cannot__ be used from the source file they are declared in.
 In that case SDCC converts the bank number before @ref bankpack has a chance to rewrite it.
 It may be referenced from any other source file, but not it's own.